Inmate Rules and Grievances

 B. 40 postcards, 15 letters, not including legal mail.

-C. 4 magazines, 2 newspapers, or soft cover books, or any combination not to exceed 6 total.
+C. Magazines, periodicals, or soft cover books, of any combination not to exceed 6 total.

 D. Packaged sugar not to exceed 50 packs.